odoo/odoo/doc/howtos/rdtraining/setup.rst

 .. option:: --addons-path <directories>

-    Comma-separated list of directories in which modules are stored.
+    A comma-separated list of directories in which modules are stored.
 These directories are scanned for modules.

 .. option:: --limit-time-cpu <limit>